-The house was built by a Cornish family, with locally quarried slate and stone, about one hundred years ago and was transformed into an entirely vegetarian/vegan guest house in 1995.
+The house was built by a Cornish family, with locally quarried slate and stone, about 120 years ago and was transformed into an entirely vegetarian/vegan guest house in 1995.
 Vanessa and Simon Lackford took over the guest house in 2004.
 Whilst the family house character remains largely unaltered, it now provides good sized guest rooms.
 All rooms are comfortably furnished and have relaxing views towards the sea.
 There are facilities in each room to make drinks - these are mainly fair trade.

 There are two patio areas available for the use of guests, both with views towards the sea, and the sitting room, with TV, is also for guest use at all times.

 People with limited mobility may find the situation of the house, on a steep hillside, problematic.